PIERS MORGAN & PHONE HACKINGWhat Even He Can’t Deny

 PM: “There was a spate of stories that came out because of mobile phones.
 When they first came out – mobile phones – journalists found out that if the celebrity hadn’t changed their pin code, right…”

 CC: “Yeah, you can access their voicemail.”

 PM: “You can access their voicemail.
 Just by tapping in a number.
 Are you really telling me that journalists aren’t going to do that?
 If they know they can ring up Charlotte Church’s mobile phone, listen to all her messages…”

 Morgan admits on tape that he is aware of “a spate of stories that came out” because of mobile phone-hacking.
 He also presents as something like an impossibility the idea that, if Church’s phone was known to be vulnerable, it would not have been hacked by journalists.

 In short, by 2003 at the latest, Morgan – by his own admission – was not merely aware that phone-hacking by journalists was possible; he knew it was actually happening and that stories were being published as a result.

 A Perplexing Position

-He might well take the same line he tried on the judge at the Leveson Inquiry – that he never really knew about hacking, he just heard industry rumours.
-The judge didn’t believe him (he said on page 613 of his report that the evidence ‘clearly proved’ Morgan knew it was happening), and anyway, that’s not a defence.
+He might well take the same line he tried at the Leveson Inquiry – that he never really knew about phone-hacking and had just heard industry rumours.
+The judge didn’t believe him (he said on page 613 of his report that the evidence “clearly proved” that Morgan did know that it was happening) but, regardless, that is not a defence.